How to Apply Data-at-Rest Encryption to Downloads Performed via Android's DownloadManager API

 wifiSsidPermissionStatus | Wifi SSID permission status |

-With Threat-Events™ enabled (turned ON), Android developers can get detailed attack intelligence and granular defense control in Android applications and create amazing user experiences for all mobile end users when the execution of the app’s downloads within the app’s context is detected.
+With Threat-Events™ enabled (turned ON), Android developers can get detailed attack intelligence and granular defense control in Android applications and create amazing user experiences for all mobile end users when secure downloads is detected.

 The following is a code sample for native Android apps, which uses all values in the specification above for Data at Rest Encryption > Secure Download: